 Always keep the roof clean of debris.

-It can be difficult to tell whether you have a Class "A" fire-rated roof, unless it is made of an obviously noncombustible material, such as tile.
+It can be difficult to tell whether you have a Class "A" fire-rated roof, unless it's made of an obviously noncombustible material, such as tile.
 If you are not sure about your roof, schedule a professional roof inspection to find out.
-If you replace your roof, choose a Class "A" fire-rated roof and completely remove the old covering.

-Regardless of the specific Class "A" roofing material you choose, it must be inspected regularly, properly maintained and replaced when needed.
+If you replace your roof, choose a Class "A" rated roof, and completely remove the old covering.
+Regardless of the specific Class "A" roofing material that you choose, inspect it regularly, maintain it when necessary, and replace it when needed.